chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

 #### Start small
 Focus on the action like pressing the button ask what it does and expand on that in terms of what you think should happen like collecting certain data and where would that go or be connected to and the different processes that need to happen.

-Then you ask about things like user base and the size of it estimation of it and determine things like constraints and bottlenecks which will then lead to database questions which may require specialized databases that are NoSQL or SQL.
+Then you ask about things like user base and the size of it estimation of it and determine things like constraints and bottlenecks which will then lead to database questions which may require specialized databases that are NoSQL or SQL DB.
 #### Use Cases/Stories Example:
 >[!important]
 >Doing this helps with coming up with data model